typedb/typedb-docs/06-management/02-acid.md

 ## What is ACID?

-ACID defines the properties of a transactional database under error or failure states.
+ACID defines the properties of a transactional database.
 The four parts are:

 `A`: Atomicity.
 Either all operations in a transaction succeed, or none are applied.
 `C`: Consistency.
 The database only moves from a correct state to a correct state when a transaction is committed.